 Privacy Policy — VoxRox Mail

 VoxRox Mail is a desktop e-mail client for Windows.
 The application runs locally on your computer.
-Your e-mails, contacts, account credentials and logs stay on your device and are never sent to any VoxRox server or other third party — except those you choose yourself by adding an e-mail account (your e-mail provider, and optionally Google or Microsoft for OAuth login).
+Your e-mails, contacts, account credentials and logs stay on your device and are never sent to any VoxRox server or other third party — except those you choose yourself by adding an e-mail account (your e-mail provider, and optionally Google or Microsoft for OAuth login), and except the check for available updates on GitHub (see "What data leaves the device").

 VoxRox does not operate a backend server for this application, does not store your data in the cloud, and does not collect telemetry, analytics or crash reports against an external endpoint.